-All parents of children on an IEP are welcome to attend.
+All parents of students on an IEP are welcome to attend!

 Thank you so much for those of you who attending our Parent to Parent IEP Information Exchange February 2016!

 As promised we have compiled the list of questions that were asked by parents, and provided answers to them.
 This document can be viewed here.